 Implementation of Accurate and Objective Timekeeping

-One of the major problems of any timekeeping method is taking care of the exceptions – filling in the missing times when employees “forget” to clock in or out.
+One of the major problems of any timekeeping method is taking care of the exceptions and also filling in the missing times when employees “forget” to clock in or out.
 A good ATA system will give you the ability to easily monitor those employees who “forget” on a regular basis, accurately fill in the blanks in a timely manner, and manage the problem quickly and objectively.

 Improved Data Quality

 - Without accurate information, you lose the ability to make informed decisions.
 Employee pay is one of, if not the biggest, controllable expense in most organizations.
-You should have accurate information about hours worked, departments worked in, jobs worked on, etc. to help you make good decisions for your business.
+You should have accurate information about hours worked, departments worked in, and jobs worked on, etc. to help you make good decisions for your business.

 Labor Regulation Compliance

 Quality ATA systems like the one Time & Pay offers eliminates the error subjectivity that can be involved in manually tracking time and manually adding up hours.
 We set up our ATA systems so that employers can automatically comply with FLSA regulations and are also able to compile the data and provide reports to verify compliance.

 Starting June 1, 2013, the newly implemented Affordable Care Act requires most businesses to report to the IRS verifiable data confirming Full Time Equivalent employees (FTE’s) for a certain time period .
 Our ATA systems are able to generate the reports employers need to verify FTE’s.